Admissions

 We certainly do!
 Several pupils join us each year from overseas.
 International pupils bring an exciting dimension to school life, and reflect the wide range of nationalities, backgrounds and languages represented at City in all year groups.

-For the second assessment, whilst we prefer pupils to come along to City for this, we are also able to arrange for them to be sat and invigilated remotely.
-All interviews will be conducted remotely, and we will try to schedule them to a convenient time for your time zone.
+Interviews may be conducted remotely, and we will try to schedule them to a convenient time for your time zone.

 Do we need to let our current school know about an application to City?